jahsierebecca/bootstrapPortfolio/clientbrief.md

 * who you are
 * Different from Linked In - which has dates, details, formality, for all potential clients/employers
 * Different from Resume - which is a hand-held model of you matched to a particular engagement
-* provide depth of information (links to linked, twitter, instagram)
+* provide depth of information (links to linkedIn, twitter, instagram)

 #### Contents